Skip to content

 1. Place your private SSL/TLS certificate files in the etc/certs directory of EMQX.

-2. Open the configuration file emqx.conf (located in either the ./etc or /etc/emqx/etc directory depending on your installation method).
+2. Open the configuration file base.hocon (located in either the ./etc or /etc/emqx/etc directory, depending on your installation method).

-If you need to enable one-way authentication, add verify = verify_none:
+• If you use certificates stored as files on disk, replace the certificate files with your own.
+To enable one-way authentication, add verify = verify_none:

 listeners.ssl.default {